 Rheumatoid arthritis (RA) is a chronic (long-term) disease.
 Rheumatoid arthritis symptoms can come and go, and each person with RA is affected differently.
 Some people have long periods of remission.
 Their rheumatoid arthritis is inactive, and they have few or no symptoms during this time.
 Other people might have near-constant rheumatoid arthritis symptoms for months at a stretch…

-The gentle circular motion of massage enhances oxygen flow, aids transport of nutrients and removes toxins from surrounding tissues of affected joints.
+The gentle circular motion of massage enhances oxygen flow, aids the transport of nutrients, and removes toxins from surrounding tissues of affected joints.
 During the inflammatory stage of arthritis, massage therapy is not recommended.
 Although, during remission, therapeutic massage can effectively prevent inflammation and manage symptoms.

 What is the best massage technique for rheumatoid arthritis?